 - These pans get hot quickly! – …and the handles are enameled cast iron, just like the rest of the pan.
 Fortunately, there’s an easy remedy for this.
 Le Creuset offers a Silone Cool Tool that slides onto their skillet handles and allows you to pick up the pan without needing an oven mitt.

+YES!
 Overall we are extremely happy with the pans and definitely plan on adding to our collection.
-I’ve got my eye on that bright yellow 4.5-quart Dutch oven, for sure!
+We’ve got our eye on several more pieces to add to our collection coming soon!

 - 45% larger handles that provide a sure grip, even with oven mitts